 How to Start Investing With Basically No Money

 Investing offers more benefits when you have a big portfolio, but that doesn’t mean investors with only a few dollars to get started can’t participate in the stock market.
-Thanks to some new services and flexible investment accounts, you can start investing even if you only have a small amount of money put into the market.
+Thanks to some new online services and flexible investment accounts, you can start investing even if you only have a small amount of money to put into the market.

 The Best Apps for Micro-Investing

 While some traditional and startup investment accounts require as much as $100,000 to get started, others have no opening balance requirement at all.
 These services let you slowly build your investment balance over time through something called micro-investments.
 And these micro-investments can add up fast.

-If you set up a recurring transfer and invest $20 per month over a year, you’ll end up with $240 at the end of the year.
+If you set up a recurring transfer and invest $20 per month over a year, you’ll end up with $240 invested at the end of the year.
 And, if you’re able to spare just a dollar a day, that’s $1,000 in three years.
 It may not be enough to build a nest egg, but if you’re young and want to jump into the stock market, it’s a start.
 Think of it as a trade-off—instead of eating out in a restaurant once or twice a month, invest that money in the market.